Last updated on July 4, 2023 by Wandering our World

 - In general, lighting campfires in Finland is only permitted on private land if you have the landowner’s permission.

-As such, for cooking you’re going to need a storm cooker as all flames are contained.
+As such, for cooking you may need a storm cooker as all flames are contained – just check local laws to see if they’re allowed.
 In our opinion, the durable Swedish-made Trangia storm cookers are the best camping stoves on the market.

 Other Things You Should Keep In Mind